Pylons/pyramid/docs/narr/project.rst

     watch_files =
         myapp/static/favicon.ico

-Paths are relative to the configuration file and are passed to ``hupper`` to watch.
-Currently it does not support globs but this may change.
+Paths may be absolute or relative to the configuration file.
+They may also be an :term:`asset specification`.
+These paths are passed to ``hupper`` which has some basic support for globbing.
+Acceptable glob patterns depend on the version of Python being used.